 A conventional car can last for 200,000 miles.
 Some well-maintained car models will reach 300,000 or more miles total.
 The average passenger car age is currently around 12 years in the United States.
 Choosing a well-built make and model can help extend your car’s longevity.

-What is the best age to sell a car?
+What age is best to sell a car?

 According to Edmunds, there’s a significant drop in the first 2-3 years, and another at the four-year mark.
 Selling in between those drops will generally net you the best value.
 After that, the next big drop usually happens at around eight years.